top of page

 This is where relational anxiety slowly softens.

-But because the nervous system starts to encounter something it didn’t have before:
+Because the nervous system starts to encounter something it didn’t have before:

 connection that does not cost the self.